This is Ross’ ninth studio album, and we can agree that his wisdom and wishful thinking are two ingredients which make this project noteworthy.

 Rick Ross – “Idols Become Rivals” (ft.
 Chris Rock)

 After letting the first two songs marinate, Ross adds a plot to the scene and pens a letter to Birdman, the CEO of Cash Money Records.
 If Tupac’s “Against All Odds” is the most real sh^t ever written in hip-hop, then this song is not too far behind.
 Ross airs out the rap mogul’s dirty laundry while taking him to the cleaners at the same time.

 Lyrics like, “Catholic record labels, ni^^as gettin’ raped, boy Birdman’s a priest, moans in his synagogue,” or “Damn, Stunna, I loved you, ni^^a, How the f*ck, ni^^a, you touched half a billion, ni^^a, and your team starvin’?”.
 Some of the most real lyrics of Ross’ career.

 Black Metaphor’s track is laid back and Ross’s melodic flow is hypnotic.
-And Ross reaches Godfather status when he chooses to stick up for DJ Khalid, BG, Lil Wayne, Mannie Fresh, etc.
+Also, Rick Ross reaches Godfather status when he chooses to stick up for DJ Khalid, BG, Lil Wayne, Mannie Fresh, etc.